yyaaa1/dataviz-project-template-proposal/README.md

 tasks:
-aggerate data based on time and department.
+aggregate data based on time and department. (status:completed, run crime_rate_vs_year.py to aggregate data)

 2. Visualize graphes for question 1:

 estimated delivery time: 10/12

 tasks:
-based on the aggerated data, draw a graph that displays the relation between overall crime rate and year.
+based on the aggerated data, draw a graph that displays the relation between overall crime rate and year. (status:completed, used crime_rate_vs_years.csv to visualize this relationship)

 3. Visualize graphes for question 2: